SyphonArch/DS-HW-tester/README.md

 * Version 0.2.0: Added custom testcase generator for HW 1
 * Version 0.2.1: Stronger custom testcases for HW 1 (contribution of @CookieHCL), as well as stderr handling
 * Version 0.2.2: Added stderr output dumping (again from @CookieHCL)
+* Version 0.2.3: Added `checker.py` as the new 'standard' way of execution.
+For compatibility, running `tester.py` still works.

 ## Important sidenote
 This tester is just a tester.